-- 1. Install an Intel® Pentium® 4 LGA775 CPU that supports Hyper-Threading Technology. - 2.
-Power up the system and enter the BIOS Setup.
-Under the Advanced Menu, make sure that the item Hyper-Threading Technology is set to Enabled.
-See page 4-20 for details. - The BIOS item appears only if you installed a CPU that supports Hyper-Threading Techonology. - 3.
+- Install an Intel® Pentium® 4 LGA775 CPU that supports Hyper-Threading Technology. - Power up the system and enter the BIOS Setup.
+Under the Advanced Menu, make sure that the item Hyper-Threading Technology is set to [Enabled].
+The BIOS item appears only if you installed a CPU that supports Hyper--Threading Technology. - 3.
 Restart the computer.